Where can I get Naloxone?

 Free Naloxone

-• Utah County Health Department Prevention Program: Some local agencies and organizations offer Naloxone kits for free to individuals who are unable to pay the pharmacy cost.
-Call 801-851-7095 to receive a free training on naloxone and Narcan Nasal Spray kit.
-You can also schedule a training at healthevents.utahcounty.gov or email naloxonesaves@utahcounty.gov.
+• Utah County Health Department: Free training and naloxone kits are available to individuals who are unable to pay the cost of naloxone.
+Go to healthevents.utahcounty.gov to schedule a free training and receive a Narcan Nasal Spray kit.
+You can also email naloxonesaves@utahcounty.gov or call 801-851-7095.
+Pick up your naloxone kit at 151 S. University Ave.
+Suite 2700, Provo, Utah.

 • Participating Utah County City Libraries: Many city libraries in Utah County provide naloxone at no cost.
 Ask if your library has a naloxone program.
 Staff will share some basic information about using naloxone and give you a kit.